Is Cocaine a Stimulant or Depressant?

 How Long Does Cocaine Last?

-The speed of onset of cocaine’s effects, as well as the total duration, is influenced by how it’s used:
+The duration of cocaine’s effects is typically influenced by how it’s used:

 • Snorting: Effects felt within 3-5 minutes and persist for up to 20 minutes